HeidiJheng/HeidiJheng.github.io/content/event/Etmaal2024/index.md

 ---
-title: Narratives stressing harm?
-A backfire of Corrective Messages on COVID-19 Vaccination for Pregnant Women
+title: Corrective Messages on Social Media: The Role of Text Genre and Harm Features

 event: Paper presentation at the 74th Annual Conference of the International Communication Association (ICA 2024)